redhat-developer/app-services-sdk-go/accountmgmt/apiv1/client/README.md

-# Go API client for accountmgmt
+# Go API client for accountmgmtclient

 Manage user subscriptions and clusters